The Case for Learned In-Memory Joins: Experimental Evaluation

 \underline{\textit{Learned Indexes}.} We provide the following three variants of {\rmi}: (1)~typical {\rmi} ({\rmiinlj}) as described in Section~\ref{sec:background_rmi_cdf_partitioning}, and both (2)~gapped ({\linlj}) and (3)~buffered gapped {\rmi} ({\blinlj}) as described in Section~\ref{sec:linlj}.
 We also provide a variant of a learned-based hash index ({\rshashinlj}), that uses {\rs}~\cite{KMR+20} as a hash function (described in Section~\ref{sec:linlj_rmi_hash}).
 We selected {\rs} instead of {\rmi} in this variant to explore more learned models in our experiments.
 Finally, we include a variant of the updatable learned index ({\alexinlj}), that uses {\alex}~\cite{DMY+20}, which is very relevant to our proposed {\grmi}.
 The implementations of {\rmi}, {\rs} and {\alex} are obtained from their open-source repositories~\cite{RS20, RMI20, ALEX20}.
 The {\rmi} hyper-parameters are tuned using CDFShop~\cite{MZK20}, an automatic {\rmi} optimizer. {\rs} is manually tuned by varying the error tolerance of the underlying models. {\alex} is configured according to the guidelines in its published paper~\cite{DMY+20}.

-\underline{\textit{Non-Learned Indexes}.} We also report the {\inlj} performance with two tree-structured indexes (the Cache-Sensitive Search Trees~\cite{HYF+08} ({\csstreeinlj}), and the Adaptive Radix Trie~\cite{LKN13} ({\arttreeinlj})), and two hash indexes (a bucket chaining hash index ({\hashinlj}), and a cuckoo hash index ({\cuckooinlj})).
+\underline{\textit{Non-Learned Indexes}.} We also report the {\inlj} performance with three tree-structured indexes (the Adaptive Radix Trie~\cite{LKN13} ({\arttreeinlj}), the Cache-Sensitive Search Trees~\cite{HYF+08} ({\csstreeinlj}), and a buffered variant of the Cache-Sensitive Search Tree ({\bcsstreeinlj}), which utilizes the proposed hierarchical buffering in Section~\ref{sec:linlj_optimized_buffer}\footnote{The buffer is defined per an index tree node instead of an {\rmi} model.}), and two hash indexes (a bucket chaining hash index ({\hashinlj}), and a cuckoo hash index ({\cuckooinlj})).
 We build each index using the entire input relation (i.e., inserting every key).
 In addition, the implementations of tree-structured indexes are provided by their original authors, while the cuckoo hash index is adapted from its standard implementation that is used in~\cite{SOSD20}.

-For {\sj}, we compare our proposed {\lsj} (Section~\ref{sec:lsj}) with the two state-of-the-art sort-based join implementations: {\mway} and {\mpsm}.
+For {\sj}, we compare our proposed {\lsj} (Section~\ref{sec:lsj}) with four sort-based join baselines, coming from the stat-of-the-art algorithms {\mway} and {\mpsm}.
 Unless otherwise mentioned, we use the optimized variant of our proposed algorithm, referred to as {\blsj}, which includes the {\swwc} buffering and non-temporal streaming optimizations.
-For {\mway}, we adapted the original open-source implementation from~\cite{MWAY20} to work with AVX 512, referred to as {\mwaysj}, and tuned its parameters according to a recent experimental study~\cite{SCD16}.
-Regarding {\mpsm}, unfortunately, its code is not available for public.
-Therefore, we did a best-effort reimplemenation for it on our own, referred to as {\mpsmsj}, and tuned its parameters manually.
+For {\mway}, we have two baselines: (1)~an adapted variation of the original open-source implementation in~\cite{MWAY20} that works with AVX 512, referred to as {\mwaysj} (tuned its parameters according to a recent experimental study~\cite{SCD16}), and (2)~a variation of {\mway}, referred to as {\mwaylssj}, that uses the LearnedSort algorithm~\cite{KVC+20} as a black-box in its sorting phase.
+Regarding {\mpsm}, we have two baselines: (1)~a best-effort implementation of the original algorithm~\cite{AKN12} on our own (unfortunately, the original code is not available for public), referred to as {\mpsmsj}, and (2)~a variation of {\mpsm}, referred to as {\mpsmlssj}, that uses the LearnedSort algorithm~\cite{KVC+20} as a black-box in its sorting phase.

 For {\hj}, we use the reference implementations of non-partitioned and partitioned hash joins from~\cite{MWAY20}, referred to them as {\npjhj} and {\pjhj}, respectively, and adapted two learned variations from them by replacing their hash functions with learned models, referred to them as {\lnpj} and {\lpj}.
 We followed the guidelines in~\cite{SCD16} to optimize the performance of all {\hj} algorithms.